How Can I Claim Back Costs Of Working From Home?

 Background Image

-If you rent an office or workshop for your business, the tax return is relatively straightforward because it’s entirely for the company.
+If you rent an office or workshop for your business, the tax return process is relatively straightforward because those expenses are entirely for the company.
 However, if renting isn’t an option, you may find yourself working from home.
-With this comes additional expenses, and it wouldn’t be fair not to be able to include them in your tax-deductible expenses.
-The calculation is more difficult to work out, but it does pay to do it.
+With this comes additional expenses, which you should be able to include in your tax-deductible expenses.
+The calculation can be more complex, but it’s worth the effort to ensure you are maximising your claims.

 The Simple Route